 2018 Top 100 Award Winner

-Melody started career in the pre-iPhone days, working in marketing at the billion dollar company, Unilever on brands like Dove, Hellmann’s and Lipton.
-Then, she reached a fork in the road.
-Deep inside the row of cubicles at Unilever, she watched the first signs of a new mobile age appear.
+Melody started her career in the pre-iPhone days as a marketer at Unilever on brands like Dove, Hellmann’s and Lipton.
+Then one day she reached a fork in the road.
+Deep inside the row of cubicles at Unilever she watched the first signs of a new mobile age appear.
 Steve Jobs launched the iPhone, unleashing a new concept: a world where mobile phones can do more than make calls.

-Then, one day after I ordered a cab by texting them for the first time, she made up her mind.
-She quit her teady job to launch a company that would focus on the emerging world of mobile apps.
-And over the last ten years, that’s exactly she did.
-Plastic’s clients are top-tier in their industries, like Rogers, Loblaw, RBC, Cadillac Fairview among others.
+Then one day after she ordered a cab through text for the first time, she made up her mind.
+She quit her steady job with the intention of launching a company that would focus on the emerging world of mobile apps, and over the last ten years, that’s exactly what she did.
+Today Plastic’s clients are the top-tier of their industries, including Rogers, Loblaws, RBC, Cadillac Fairview and many others.
 Her work has earned her accolades including Canada’s Top 40 under 40 and Canada’s Top 100 Most Powerful Women.

-In 2015, Plastic was acquired by Havas, a global agency network 19,000 people strong.
-In 2019, Melody was appointed Chief Executive Officer for the Canadian operations, where they have become a leading creative experience consultancy recognized by the likes of Digiday, Forrester, IDC, the Webby’s, among others.
+In 2015, Plastic Mobile was acquired by Havas, the global agency network 19,000 people strong.
+In 2019 Melody’s journey culminated into her appointed as Chief Executive Officer of Havas’ Canadian operations where they have become a leading creative experience consultancy recognized by the likes of Digiday, Forrester, IDC, and the Webby’s.